linyunchien/Embedded_System_FinalProject_Dehumidifier_Control/README_EN.md

 - Modify the `thresholdHumidity` variable in the Arduino code to change the humidity threshold.
 - Adjust the GUI layout or add new features by modifying the Python code.

-## License

-This project is open-source and can be freely modified and distributed for educational and personal use.

----

-Feel free to reach out for further assistance or if you have any questions!